 Every day, millions of surveillance cameras are recording all around the world.
-Most of these cameras are recording 24 hours a day, 7 days a week.
+Most of these surveillance camera systems are recording 24 hours a day, 7 days a week.

-Out of the hundreds of Millions of hours of recorded video, most of it will never be viewed – and with good reason.
+Out of the hundreds of Millions of hours of recorded video surveillance footage, most of it will never be viewed – and with good reason.
 With most recorded footage, there is nothing happening on the screen.

 However, what happens when something important is happening on the screen?
 When is this footage viewed?

 s%$t stuff happens.
 Most recorded video is only viewed when stuff happens and people want answers.

 This is a “big” missed opportunity for insight.